7 Amazing eCommerce Trends From Mary Meeker’s 2018 Report

 Subscription services can help cut down on returns, help companies figure out what customers want and turn intermittent shoppers into regular customers.
 They can also help retailers see how consumers respond to products before they decide to stock them in physical stores.

-When we think about eCommerce today, it’s often mobile, interactive, personalised in the feed, in the inbox and also often at the front door. _
+When we think about eCommerce today, it’s often mobile, interactive, personalised in the feed, in the inbox and also often at the front door.

-for your webshop and Meeker’s latest statistics further demonstrate consumers are increasingly thinking mobile-first, desktop second.
+We’ve written about the importance of mobile optimization for your webshop and Meeker’s latest statistics further demonstrate consumers are increasingly thinking mobile-first, desktop second.
 In the U.S, U.S adults spent 5.9 hours a day on digital media in 2017, up from 5.6 hours the year before.
 Of these hours, 3.3 are spent on mobile devices.

 On top of that, mobile payments are becoming easier to complete.
 In this area, China leads the way, with 500 million active mobile payment users in 2017.

-Rising costs have caused organisations and retail businesses to look for more meaningful ad engagement metrics beyond pure reach, impressions, and clicks.
+Rising costs have caused organizations and retail businesses to look for more meaningful ad engagement metrics beyond pure reach, impressions, and clicks.
 They are looking at more long-term metrics like Customer Lifetime Value (CLV).

 7. Social networks drive product discovery and purchases.